Brendan Devane’s The Sound Hits Theaters and VOD June 27 — New Trailer and Poster Released

 Released in 1946, “Notorious” stands as one of the quintessential masterpieces in Alfred Hitchcock’s filmography.

-A melding of suspense, romance, and espionage, the film is frequently cited for its narrative depth and cinematic techniques.
-Over the decades, “Notorious” has cemented its place as classic cinema and its influence in countless other films.
+Blending suspense, romance, and espionage, the film is often remembered for its clever narrative and cinematic techniques.
+Over the decades, “Notorious” has cemented its place as a classic and its influence in countless other films.

-But at its core, “Notorious” isn’t just about espionage or World War II politics; it’s a love story interwoven with themes of trust, betrayal, and redemption.
+“Notorious” taps into the anxieties of its time.
+It’s set in the aftermath of the war and hints at the Cold War tensions that were starting to build.
+But at its core, “Notorious”, it’s a love story interwoven with themes of trust, betrayal, and redemption.
 The relationship between Alicia and Devlin is complicated; he loves her but is torn by the compromising position he’s placed her in, while she constantly seeks his trust and validation.

 Share